Fr0sT-Brutal/awesome-pascal/README.md

 * [GNU Gettext for Delphi, C++ and Kylix](https://sourceforge.net/projects/dxgettext/).
 GNU GetText translation tools for Borland Delphi and Borland C++ Builder.

+* [OpenWire](https://sourceforge.net/projects/openwireproject).
+The library allows writing advanced VCL and FireMonkey components for rapid codeless application development.
+The components developed with the library allow creation of complex applications with zero lines of program code.

 ## Database ##